archoncloud/archoncloud-ethereum/README.md

 The downloader D knows of u from some other channel.
 Perhaps U advertised on, say, reddit that U uploaded u.
 D contacts some storage provider S' asking for the AC download url of u.
 Storage provider S' queries its networking [overlay](https://github.com/archoncloud/archon-dht) for the url(s) of any S holding u and returns these values to D. Downloader D downloads {u, sig(u), {other-metadata}} from S and retrieves the public key of U from the SC.
 D validates sig(u) with this public key and accepts u in the ideal case.

 We will see below which API's each of the players call in order to participate in this protocol.
 Please keep in mind, this description glossed over some very important implementation details in order to be brief.
-For a more detailed protocol description, refer to the Archon Whitepaper, or inspect the source of the official repositories.
+For a more detailed protocol description, refer to the Archon Whitepaper, or inspect the source of the official repositories (including this one).

 --------------------------------------------------------------------